chanceslover/chanceslover/README.md

-  do not hate me because of my ships. i am not the fandom, and have my own headcanons. dont go hating me for nothing! especially if you dont know me. its pitiful i have to put this.
+  do not hate me because of my ships. i am not the fandom, and have my own headcanons. dont go hating me for nothing! especially if you dont know me. its pitiful i have to put this. not a yumeshipper either, idm other selfshippers with chance lol, just dont make it a compition. my username is a joke too btw : 3 /silly
 <p align="center">